Elections

 Fax to Auditor’s Office @ 701-577-4510

-The Office is open Monday – Friday, 8 am – 5 pm, and will be closed for holidays on January 15, February 19, March 29 and May 27.
+Drop off at Williams County Auditor’s Office (206 E Broadway Williston, ND).
+The Office is open Monday – Friday, 8 am – 5 pm, and closed on certain holidays.

 What do I need to know when completing the application?